 What is a Screw pile?

-In this Screw piles 101: All the basics you need to know blog, you will learn more about the advantages of screw piles.
-A screw pile is steel tube with a helical head that screws into the ground. it is used as a method of foundation in a wide range of constructions situations.
-Helix screw piles are suitable for making quick, easy and strong base for sheds, garden houses, log cabins, garages, fences, decks.
+A screw pile is steel tube with a helical head that screws into the ground.
+It is used as a method of foundation in a wide range of constructions situations.
+You can use DIY screw piles for making quick, easy and strong bases for sheds, garden houses, log cabins, garages, fences, decks.
 In addition, larger “machine installed” screw piles are suitable for your bigger structures like residential and commercial buildings.

-A screw piles can offer a range of advantages over traditional concrete footings for example:
+In certain situations, screw piles can offer you a range of advantages over traditional concrete footings for example:

 - No waste removal

-- Ability to build on structure same day as install
+- An ability to build the structure same day as install

-UK Helix is one fo the few UK based companies that offers you smaller piles which are ideal your DIY projects, however we also serve commercial industries and our clients have had success on a wide range of structures like garden houses, sheds, decking, fencing, noise reduction barriers, ground solar installs noise, reduction barriers and more. see our gallery here
+UK Helix is one fo the few UK based companies that offers you smaller piles which are ideal your DIY projects, however we also serve commercial industries and our clients have had success on a wide range of structures like garden houses, sheds, decking, fencing, noise reduction barriers, ground solar installs, noise reduction barriers and more… see our gallery here

-What if you hit a hard rock with a screw pile?
+What if you hit a hard rock with a DIY screw pile?

-This is one of the most common questions we are asked at UKHelix and we love answering it.
-There are a range of options in this case.
+This is one of the most common questions we are asked at UKHelix and we love answering it because there are a range of options.

-Before you start putting any screw piles in the ground, the first thing to consider is what type of ground are you going to use the screw pile in?
+Before you start putting any screw piles in the ground, the first thing to consider is what type of ground are you are going to use the screw pile in?
 Clay, Chalk or Peat for example?

-For example, if you encounter a rock within the first 12 inches of drilling you can simply dig out the rock.
+- If you encounter a rock within the first 12 inches of drilling you can simply dig out the rock and start drilling again.

 Contact us today if you have any questions or need help with your foundations.